yereverluvinunclebert/yereverluvinunclebert/README.md

 ![0UkRIKV](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/6a06d2f9-3cc7-472c-a6af-12112d202890)

-This is my RocketDock/ObjectDock replacement written in VB6, an unfinished but working project.
+This is SteamyDock, my RocketDock/ObjectDock replacement written in VB6, an unfinished but working project.
 Needs a rethink to encapsulate certain elements and make the code more streamlined.
 However, it works and it runs on all my Windows systems.

 ![steampunk_cpu_gpu_thermometer_widget_for_speedfan_by_yereverluvinuncleber_d4lri07-375w-2x](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/3dd3f291-258b-4872-bf6e-eb23b8272513)